Why do planets appear so small?

 * Comets, asteroids and solar photography will be available soon.

-Vespera is mainly designed for deep sky observation (+ Moon and Sun) but it will still be possible to point to planets.
-They will appear very small in the field of view but it will still be possible to distinguish details such as the rings of Saturn ...
+The Vespera range is primarily designed for deep sky observation, including the Moon and the Sun.
+While planets can still be observed, they will appear quite small within the field of view.
+However, it is still possible to distinguish details, such ...

 The Hestia telescope will allow you to observe the phases of Venus, the Jupiter’s moons and distinguish the rings of Saturn.